mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Monitor.md

 ### Destroy a monitor

-Destroy a created monitor.
-The monitor must not have relationships to any servers and if it does a PATCH request which removes these relationships is required before a DELETE request for the monitor can be made.

 ```
 DELETE /v1/monitors/:name/stop
 ```

+Destroy a created monitor.
+The monitor must not have relationships to any servers in order to be destroyed.

 #### Response